The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 - Users spend extended sessions in the app

-Many modern frameworks (Next.js, Remix, SvelteKit) offer hybrid approaches: server-rendered HTML for initial load, SPA behavior after hydration.
-Best of both worlds.
+Hybrid Approach: Many modern frameworks (Next.js, Remix, SvelteKit) offer the best of both worlds: server-rendered HTML for initial load, SPA behavior after hydration.
+This solves SEO while maintaining great UX.

 Beyond Redirects: The Broader Principle